adafruit/tinyuf2/ports/esp32s2/README.md

 To create your own UF2 file, simply use the [Python conversion script](https://github.com/Microsoft/uf2/blob/master/utils/uf2conv.py) on a .bin file, specifying the family as **0xbfdd4eee**.
 Note you must specify application address of 0x00 with the -b switch, the bootloader will use it as offset to write to ota partition.

-To create a UF2 image from a .bin file:
+To create a UF2 image from a .bin file using family option `ESP32S2` or its magic number as followss:

 ```
+uf2conv.py firmware.bin -c -b 0x00 -f ESP32S2
 uf2conv.py firmware.bin -c -b 0x00 -f 0xbfdd4eee
 ```